 Creating a Canadian Monthly Dividend Portfolio

-Using some of my favourite stock picks and the ilovedividends Canadian Stocks page, we can easily create a basket of Canadian Dividend stocks with continuous monthly dividends.
+Using some of my favourite stock picks and the ilovedividends Canadian Stocks page, we can easily create a basket of Canadian Dividend stocks with continuous monthly dividends for a dividend portfolio.
 These are just a sample of blue-chip stocks you could use to build a monthly dividend payout stream.
 I’m not suggesting you run out and buy these particular stocks, or it’s a properly diversified list, just using them as an example:

 |Company||Symbol||Current Price||Dividend Yield||J||F||M||A||M||J||J||A||S||O||N||D|